NegatioN/BattleRiteStats/_characters/raigon.md

       icon: 3c1f1a5c65f54594a9d3ba17b8f1b2a2
       name: Aerial Strike
       type: mixed
+    - color: green
+      description: Negating any attack with Parry heals you for 4 health.
+Negating the first attack grants you a charge of Slicing Winds.
+      icon: fbfb00ff4fa4bc542b54639b84406f01
+      name: Duelist
+      type: survival
     - color: teal
       description: Move at 100% movement speed during Parry.
 Heal nearby allies for 8 health when Parry ends.